 In raising these funds, The Gambling Commission applies an aggressive and inconsistent approach to meeting its objectives with terrible consequences for businesses and individuals.

-In the last ten years, despite its failings, the Gambling Commission has grown considerably and is spending has more than quadrupled.
+In the last ten years, despite its failings, the Gambling Commission has grown considerably and its spending has more than quadrupled.

 It is time for the government to reign in this regulator so that gambling is truly made fairer and safer.